-This is sensible politics from Zyuganov.
+This is sensible politics from Zyuganov, who is perhaps the most famous communist still in Russian Politics today.
 He avoided running in the last election because (a) he didn’t have a hope of winning and didn’t want to embarass himself, and (b) wanted to demonstrate to Putin that he wasn’t directly challenging him, so that the Communists could better work with the Kremlin.

 On the other hand, if something dramatic does happen – perhaps Putin’s nominated replacement will garner little support, and/or a real challenge does arise from an electoral candidate such as Mikhail Kasyanov, the Zyuganov will look at the Presidential race and consider it wide open.
 In such a scenario, where the electorate may well be divided, he will consider, he has as good a chance of winning the big job as anyone else.

 If, by chance, someone like Kasyanov gains a big lead, then my first scenario will come back into play – Zyuganov will look to gain 20-30% of the vote, and re-establish the Communist party as a force in Russian politics again.

 By declaring himself in the race early he will be hoping to gradually build momentum through pecking away at Putin’s government.
 I’d expect to see the Communists heading up and taking the credit for an increasing number of populist protests marches over the coming months as they try to woo those dissatisfied with Putin, and build a base from which to mount a serious challenge in 2008.

 Great Blog!
 It’s quite hard to find good blogs about Eastern Europe but yours stands out.